thebanprince/A3-Antistasi-Plus-PrinceFork/ForkChangelog.md

 - Maximum for AI Limit option changed from 200 to 300
 - Moved Artillery Support menu from Shift+Y to AI Management submenu
 - Increased Loot Truck price from 1000 to 1250
+- AI have a chance to drop their gun and run away instead of surrender when their morale is low
+- Multiple "Search for Intel" action fixes - fixed some bugs and exploits (multiple searchs on same squad leader), localized string for action, search process visualization
 - (CUP) Hilux ZU-23 replaced with Ural ZU-23 on eastern european maps (Technicals submenu)
 - (CUP) Changed Vehicle Black Market AA lineup - ZSU-23 Afghanski, M163 VADS, Tunguska
 - (CUP) Technicals menu merged with general "Buy Vehicle" action menu on vehicle box